How to grow and care for Violas

 Cuttings

 Taking a cutting from a Viola plant is another way to propagate.
-Interestingly, taking a cutting doesn’t guarantee an exact match to the parent plant, so there may some variation in colour.
+Taking a cutting doesn’t guarantee an exact match to the parent plant, so there may some variation in colour.

 The preferred season for taking cuttings is spring when Violas naturally grow most vigorously.
 Or, if your plants are particularly established, late summer.
 For either season, take the cutting stem from a non-flowering shoot.